LostMa-ERC/french-catalogue-scraper/README.md

-# CCFR Scraper
+# French catalogue scrapers

-HTML scraper for gathering descriptive metadata from a document's notice in the Catalogue collectif de France.
+HTML scrapers for gathering descriptive metadata from a document's notice in the Catalogue collectif de France or the Archives et Manuscrits in the Bibliothèque nationale de France's catalogue.

 ## Installation